MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0076-obsoletetagformatnotallowed.md

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)

-The property ObsoleteTag [property]() and [attribute parameter]() values are not validated by the AL compiler.
-However it is possible to setup the AppSourceCop to verify it using a Regex expression.
+The ObsoleteTag [property](../properties/devenv-obsoletetag-property.md) and [attribute parameter](../methods/devenv-obsolete-attribute.md) values are not validated by the AL compiler.
+However it is possible to setup the AppSourceCop to verify them using a Regex expression.

 ## Setting up AppSourceCop to validate the Obsolete Tag